StanJohn04/Module-5-Challenge/README.md

   ### Create a line plot and a scatter plot.
     *A line plot is generated that shows the tumor volume vs. time point for one mouse treated with Capomulin.
-(5 points)
 ![download](https://user-images.githubusercontent.com/121142680/227997668-eb224fb2-b95e-4390-a849-573418eb5b13.png)

     *A scatter plot is generated that shows average tumor volume vs. mouse weight for the Capomulin regimen.
-(5 points)
  ![download](https://user-images.githubusercontent.com/121142680/227997711-aa6faf57-f098-4d96-bb32-034df086342c.png)

   ### Calculate correlation and regression.